 In compliance with Yale's current Campus Visitor Policy, we are still unable to extend access to other patron groups, including retired staff and faculty without emeritus status, alumni, family members, other Yale affiliates, and the general public.
 We regret any inconvenience, and we look forward to welcoming our extended community when public health conditions improve.
 Please contact Ask Yale Library if you have questions about your status to access the library.

+Check library hours before coming to campus.
 Library staff continue to provide research consultations, workshops, library instruction, and access to electronic resources online.
-Current students, faculty, and staff may request to have library materials, including BorrowDirect materials and interlibrary loans, scanned or mailed to their home addresses in the U.S. See the Library Reopening FAQ for more details about access and services, or send questions to Ask Yale Library.
+Current students, faculty, and staff may request to have library materials, including BorrowDirect and interlibrary loan materials, scanned or mailed to U.S. addresses.
+To request this service, use the “Send to home address or campus residence” links in Orbis and Quicksearch.